Day 1 NAIROBI, KENYA – ENTEBBE, UGANDA

 Gorilla Forest Camp is a small luxury permanent tented camp in the heart of Bwindi Impenetrable National Park.
 It is the only camp inside the park’s boundaries and therefore an ideal base for gorilla tracking, primate viewing and birding excursions in the park.

 The camps only 8 en-suite tents are built upon wooden platforms.
 Tent amenities include two queen size beds, WC, basin and a bathtub looking out onto the forest and hot and cold running water.
 Each tent has a spacious wooden verandah where guests can relax and enjoy a private meal and absorb the mystery of the surrounding rainforest that provided the inspiration for the animation of Disney World’s The Jungle Book.

 Other facilities include a bar, dining cottage and a raised platform for open air dining.
 In the night, around a traditional African campfire, a lecture might be given by a visiting primatologist, the gorilla tracking briefings undertaken or you may simply admire the myriad brilliance of Bwindi’s crystal clear mountain sky.

 Whilst Gorilla Forest Camp welcomes children of all ages, please note that children below 15 yrs are not allowed on the Gorilla Tracking Excursions.

-After dinner, we retire for the night, lulled to sleep by the sounds of one of Africa’s most incredible natural environments
+We retire to our enormous tents for a hot shower (or a hot bath if you prefer), and meet later around the campfire to recount the day’s activities.
+After dinner, we retire for the night, lulled to sleep by the sounds of one of Africa’s most incredible natural environments.